julianmclain/blog/src/content/posts/002-the-great-gatsby.md

 For a simple blog, React and Graphql are probably overkill, but I was still sold on the perceived simplicity of the how the site would ultimately be served.
-After using Gatsby to run your production build, you're just left with HTML, CSS, and JS.
-More interactive web apps are going to need to figure out authentication and an API layer, but I won't need any of that.
+After using Gatsby to run your production build, you're just left with just HTML, CSS, and JS files.
+More interactive web apps are going to need to figure out user authentication and an API layer, but I won't need any of that.
 Plus, I already take a ton of notes in markdown files, so I'm used to the workflow.